ooboqoo/ooboqoo.github.io/mobile/flutter/widgets.md

 Container   | Standard | Adds padding, margins, borders, background color, or other decorations to a widget Row         | Standard |
 Column      | Standard |

+PS : Some widgets don't have a const constructor at all.
+Such as Container.
+But in the case of Container you could simply use a DecoratedBox instead, which is basically what Container use under the hood.
+The advantage here is that DecoratedBox do have a const constructor.

 Container
 * Extremely versatile widget!